microsoft/TypeScript-wiki/Using-the-Salsa-Preview-in-Visual-Studio-15-Preview.md

 "UseTypeScriptExperimental"=dword:00000001
 ```

+## Overview

-Now when you open a JavaScript file in Visual Studio, you should notice that
+Once Salsa is enabled, when you open a JavaScript file in Visual Studio, you should notice that
 the editing experience is similar to that of TypeScript; namely richer types
 flowing through constructs (as shown in the `Array.map` example below), and support
 for more recent language features (as shown in the destructuring example below).